 2. Visit Bridal Veil Falls

-Bridal Veil Falls in the village of Kagawong is one of the island’s top attractions for good reason.
+Bridal Veil Falls in the village of Kagawong is one of Manitoulin Island’s top attractions for good reason.
 The falls, which is about 10-12 metres high, is formed by the Kagawong River cascading over a limestone cliff into a plunge pool below and is named for its resemblance to a bridal veil.

 There is a parking lot and a picnic area with restrooms near the top of the falls.
 Visitors arriving from the parking lot use a sturdy metal staircase to descend to the base of the falls.
 The falls can also be reached via a walking trail from the village that follows alongside the river through a forested area.
 Visitors often wade or swim in the basin of the falls (depending on water levels at the time) or walk on the rocks behind the falls for another vantage point.

-If you’re hungry after hiking to the falls, head to Main Street Cafe (known as Main Street Express in 2020) for delicious sandwiches and paninis!
+If you’re hungry after hiking to the falls, head to Main Street Cafe (now known as Main Street Express) for delicious sandwiches and paninis!

 Bridal Veil Falls is located on Highway 540 near the entrance to the village of Kagawong.